 Your responsible clinician will tell you when they think you are well enough to leave hospital.
-If your responsible clinician thinks that you need to stay in hospital for longer than six months, they can renew your detention for up to another six months, and then for up to a year at a time.
+If your responsible clinician thinks that you need to stay in hospital for longer than six months, they can renew how long you can be kept in hospital for up to another six months, and then for up to a year at a time.
 Your responsible clinician will talk to you about this towards the end of each period.